movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 Fast-Finality-Settlement (FFS) is proposed in [MIP-???](), with two confirmation mechanisms.
 This MIP details the mechanism on Layer 1 (L1), which is called ***postconfirmation***.

 At certain intervals validators commit a _sequence of L2Blocks_, which is called ***superBlock***, to L1.
 The L1 contract will verify if >2/3 of the validators have attested to a given superBlock height.
-For a given superBlock height the accepter will initiate the process of confirmation on the contract.
+For a given superBlock height the acceptor will initiate the process of confirmation on the contract.

-This provides an L1-protected guarantee that the superBlock (i.e. a sequence of blocks) is confirmed and correctly executed.
+This provides an L1-protected guarantee that a superBlock (i.e. a sequence of blocks) is confirmed and correctly executed.
 This anchoring mechanism increases the security of the L2 as it protects the L2-state against long range attacks and can provide a way to slash validators that have attested against the majority.

 <!--
   The Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.